LW

 The system operates as a stdio-based MCP server that exposes 7 tools to the LLM.
 The core principle is documentation-only truth: no rule exists unless it can be traced to an indexed official document.

-Document Index Layer: At startup, the server eagerly loads all 108 element definitions, 14 message types, and official XSD schemas into memory.
+Document Index Layer: At startup, the server eagerly loads element definitions, message types, and official XSD schemas into memory.
 A dual-case index provides exact match lookups with case-insensitive fallback.
 This eliminates all per-request I/O.

 Validation Pipeline: XML generation follows a strict 6-stage flow:

-search_docs-- find relevant documentation sectionsvalidate_xml_plan-- verify planned elements exist before writing XML- Generate XML (LLM step)
+2. validate_xml_plan — verify planned elements exist before writing XML

-Cross-Element Constraint Engine: Validates semantic rules that span multiple elements — the kind of constraints XSD cannot express.
-Examples the engine caught in actual production code:
+Cross-Element Constraint Engine: Validates semantic rules that span multiple elements — the kind of constraints XSD cannot express on its own.

 Key Challenges